 También puedes leer este artículo en: Español

-We, like many of the main protagonists in shows featuring tsunderes, are gluttons for punishment.
-The plethora of established characters and the new ones who show up each season are the reason we like to revisit this list of top 10 tsundere periodically.
-Make sure you’re wearing a helmet and a cup as we count down a Honey’s Anime list of top 10 Tsundere girls.
+We, like many of the main protagonists in shows featuring tsundere characters, are gluttons for punishment.
+The plethora of established tsundere characters and the new ones who show up each season are the reason we like to revisit this list of top 10 tsundere periodically.
+Make sure you’re wearing a helmet and a cup as we count down a Honey’s Anime list of top 10 Tsundere characters.

 10. Yui Kotegawa from To Love-Ru